 Employers are subject to unemployment insurance (UI) tax if they meet one of the following criteria:

-If you hire a SD resident to work in another state, they should be reported to the state where the work is being performed, not SD.
+If you hire a SD resident to work in another state, they should be reported to the state where the work is being performed, not South Dakota.
 If their work is not localized to one state (i.e. truck drivers, salespeople, etc.) they should be reported to the state where they receive their direction and control.
 Do not report based on residency.
 Report based on where the work is being performed.

 Yes.
 In most cases, paying state unemployment actually works to your advantage.
 If you are current with your state unemployment (reports and taxes) you are allowed to take a credit against your federal unemployment.
 This credit reduces the federal unemployment you pay from 6.0% to 0.6%.